- Define and use the terminology required to describe and interpret a phylogenetic tree.

 Terminology of phylogenetic trees

 Notice that the tree above tree branches from a single trunk into two branches, the vertical lines, and then the left side branches again.
-The vertical branches represent a lineage, which is a taxon, shown at the tip, and all its ancestors.
+In this tree, the vertical branches represent a lineage, which is a taxon, shown at the tip, and all its ancestors.
 The nodes are where lineages diverge, representing a speciation event from a common ancestor.
 The trunk at the base of the tree is actually called the root, and the root node represents the most recent common ancestor of all of the taxa represented on the tree.
-Time is represented vertically, proceeding from the oldest at the bottom to the most recent at the top.
+Time in this particular style of tree is represented vertically, proceeding from the oldest pictured here at the bottom to the most recent at the top.

 What this particular tree tells us is that taxon A and taxon B are more closely related to each other than either taxon is to taxon C. The reason is that taxon A and taxon B share a more recent common ancestor than A and B do with taxon C. The least related taxon in a tree is called the outgroup of that phylogeny, and it often included because it has contrasting characteristics relative to the other included taxa.
 A group of taxa that includes a common ancestor and all of its descendants is called a monophyletic group, or a clade.
-Groups that exclude one or more descendants or that exclude the common ancestor are not monophyletic groups, or clades.
+Groups that exclude one or more descendants or that exclude the common ancestor are not monophyletic groups (clades); these groups are called paraphyletic and polyphyletic, respectively.

 The video below focuses on terminology and explores some misconceptions about reading trees: